Add To Favorites

 Camouflage your favorite rainforest animals!

-Create a Tropical Dreamscape on large white drawing paper.
-In the foreground use black Crayola® Markers to draw overlapping tropical vines, plants, flowers, and trees.
-Add detailed patterns to trunks and stems.
+Once research is complete, students groups will create a Tropical Dreamscape on large white drawing paper.
+In the foreground use black Crayola® Washable Markers to draw overlapping tropical vines, plants, flowers, and trees.
+Encourage students to add detailed patterns to trunks and stems.

-Use a marker to outline your animal hidden behind your foreground foliage.
+Use a marker to outline the animal hidden behind illustrated foreground foliage.

 Separate the background and foreground of the environment (such as plants, mountains, sky) with horizontal wavy marker lines.